Serbia v Albania (UEFA Euro 2016 qualifying): Background

-Serbia and Albania were drawn together on 23 February 2014, in UEFA Euro 2016 qualifying Group I. Although Armenia and Azerbaijan were separated in the qualifier to avoid incidents (due to the Nagorno-Karabakh conflict), Serbia and Albania were not, with UEFA claiming that it was because neither nation had directly fought a war with each other.
+The historically rivalrous countries of Serbia and Albania were drawn together on 23 February 2014 in UEFA Euro 2016 qualifying Group I. Although Armenia and Azerbaijan were separated in the qualifier to avoid incidents (due to the Nagorno-Karabakh conflict) as well as Gibraltar and Spain (due to the disputed status of Gibraltar), Serbia and Albania were not, with UEFA claiming that it was because neither nation had directly fought a war with each other.
 The two countries have strong political disagreements regarding Kosovo, which culminated during the Kosovo War.
 UEFA further defended their decision to keep Albania and Serbia in the same group, claiming that because neither association had requested to be kept separate from each other, nor were there any requests filed after the draw, UEFA did not feel the need to separate the teams.

 Match

 Events

 The game between Serbia and Albania took place at Partizan Stadium in Belgrade, Serbia, on 14 October 2014, as part of UEFA Euro 2016 qualifying Group I. The Football Association of Serbia, Albanian Football Association, and UEFA had all mutually agreed to ban Albanian fans from attending the game for precautionary reasons, unless they did not carry any kind of Albanian paraphernalia.

 According to the Albanian Football Association, on the day of the game, the Albanian team bus was hit with stones thrown by Serbian fans, and a chunk of concrete was thrown at them while on the field, as well as "coins, lighters and other objects" which were hurled at players during pre-game warm-ups.

 Before the game started, Serbian supporters chanted "Kill the Albanians".

 During the game's opening moments, Serbian fans burned a NATO flag.
 Around 15 minutes into the game, the first flare was thrown on the pitch.
 Approximately ten minutes later, a Greek flag was raised by the Serbian fans.
 Ten minutes before half time, flares were thrown towards Ansi Agolli as he was about to take a corner kick, and a firecracker exploded.
 Several objects were thrown at him, and at the assistant referee.
 The match was briefly suspended, and Danko Lazović and Aleksandar Kolarov attempted to ease tension as players briefly retreated from stands.
 After 40 seconds, the match continued, while the stadium announcer asked fans not to throw objects onto the pitch.
 At around the 40-minute mark, a bottle was thrown at Bekim Balaj, and some Serbian fans tried to invade the pitch, leading to brawls between them and security.